lostkuma/IronHack16s/README.md

 The goal of this project, finding fresh and cheap vegetables, is actually very vague due to the definition of freshness.
 Nowadays, most of the vegetables can be grown in greenhouses and can get on markets all seasons, so freshness.... is just very hard to define.
 If to follow the old traditions, we won't be able to get anything other than potatos and stuff in winter....
 If freshness have to be defined, it should have something to do with the store's stocking time, and how well they keep their products (for example, if they water them, under what temperature, etc.).
 However, most stores won't release these information online (not necessary, every store have their own expert; or for small stores, they just keep things based on common sense), unless one find a job at like Walmart, but even then, they use machine to control everything....
 Even there is a way to access all ussful information, we are going to need an expert in biology to tell us what exactly will a condition affect the freshness of vegetables...

 **^ Please ignore all my random imaginations and complains unless you also go after the reasonings behind things like a mad scientist...**

+**Some ideas about the opendata set and goal for this project:**
+So during the process of looking up open datasets online, I found that most of the datasets, at least for those related to agricalture, ecosystem, climate, ocean, business, and consumer are at the state level, some datasets of more specific information will mostly stop at the county level.
+So in order to make better use of these datasets online, the goal of this kind of project will be better if adjusted to the state level but not too locally defined....
+For example, there are very detailed datasets for natrual disasters about on what day and time a disaters happened at a certain location, and we can get very detailed climate, ecosystem, and ocean data.
+So known the method of prediction (such as machine learning algorithms), one can combine these very detailed information and train a claasifier to predict the likelihood of future disasters.
+Furthermore, if the algorithm is well-defined, it is not impossible to predict the likelihood of future disasters on a specific date and location <-- However this requires large amount of accurate data.
+So one thing about the goal of the project in the future requires the person who defines the problem space to know more about open datasets, and think what can be actually done with the Climate Data Online sets alone with other datasets out there.

 I will thank my boyfriend Jason Macnak, a former Purdue graduate and a software engineer at Google, for all the mental supports during this project, as well as teaching me all the basics of programming languages patiently for the past couple months...